ShareFacebook Twitter AddThis

-Meat versus vegetables is a ageless debacle.
+Meat versus vegetables is an ageless debacle.
 Throughout the years, both vegetarians and carnivores have made good arguments that support their preferences.
 But would you change your eating habits if one diet could make you live longer?
+Do vegetarians live longer than meat eaters?

 In what may seem as a death blow to carnivores, scientists have now found evidence that vegetarians live longer than meat eaters.
 An ongoing study which is being conducted by Loma Linda University in California found that a plant-based diet can expand a man's life by almost 10 years and that women could live six years longer, living up to 83.3 years and 85.7 years, respectively.